What's New

 Naturally, we're hoping that you will see actual examples of what we can produce and ask us to create charts of larger, more complex heraldic works, or customized needlework or embroidery charts on any subject.
 In the meantime, though, we are finding it a fun project that let's us combine our various interests - heraldry and textile arts - and we hope that you may find them entertaining and educational as well.

-Our most recent free heraldic needlework chart for this month has been uploaded here (or you can use the link on our Free Stuff page).
+Our most recent free heraldic needlework chart, for March 2024, has been uploaded here (or you can use the link on our Free Stuff page).
 These needlework charts are a series of charts of various heraldic charges.
 They are in .pdf format, but if you'd prefer one of these free charts in some other format, please feel free to write, telephone, or e-mail us at the contact information here and we will be happy to send you one!
 Let us know which format you prefer.

 We keep regularly adding new entries to our web log, or blog, about heraldry.
 The blog is musings of one kind or another about some of the heraldry that we see or run across in our research.
 The hope is that our readers will find it informative, educational and of interest.
 We also have links to some of the better on-line armorials and ordinaries, heraldry websites, heraldry books, heraldic clipart, movie clips, heraldic artists, and other blogs about heraldry, to all of which we continue to add as we find good ones.
 We encourage you to check it out and, if you find it interesting, to drop back by on a regular basis to see what's new.
 Or you can become a Follower and get notifications of new posts emailed directly to your in-box.
 (There's a link to do that down the left-hand column on the blog's page.)
 You can find our blog, Heraldry: Musings on an esoteric topic on-line at http://blog.appletonstudios.com